the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](retargetnduel.png)

 **Overview Settings:** Fleet uses tagging to focus fire from all pilots onto a single enemy.
 Your overview should have at a minimum the tag column enabled.
 To see the overview window you must be in space.
-Click the hamburger top left in the overview window and open the overview settings.
+Click the hamburger in the top left of the overview window and open the overview settings.
 In the column tab enable the tag column in the overview.
-The tab presets tab is used to add or remove item groups from showing in your overview.
+The presets tab is used to add or remove object groups showing in your overview.

 ![](overview.png)

-**Broadcast Settings:** Last thing to do now is setup your broadcasts.
+**Broadcast Settings:** The last thing to do is setup your broadcasts.

-You need to open the fleet window and then click form fleet.
+Open the fleet window and then click form fleet.
 Then clicking the chevrons bottom right will pop up the broadcast buttons.
-Make sure there’s a cross in the bottom right hand corner, which indicates that you broadcast to everyone in fleet.
+Make sure there’s a cross in the bottom right hand corner with arrows pointing in all four directions, this indicates that you will broadcast to everyone in fleet.

 Next click the hamburger menu and go to broadcast settings.
 From here choose some colours for your broadcasts so you can easily differentiate them.
 If you are not logi the most important broadcasts for you to see are "Align To" and "Warp To."

-Finally; select the history tab in the fleet window and select "Broadcast History" from the drop down.
-Any broadcasts to the fleet will appear in this window.
+Last but not least, select the history tab in the fleet window and select "Broadcast History" from the Filters drop down list.
+This setting will only display broadcasts from the fleet and ignores any loot/member history.

 ![](broadcasts.png)